-In Victoria, a victim of violent crime can apply to be included on the Victims Register.
+Crime can have economic impacts, as productivity is lost as victims of crime miss work.
+There are also costs associated with assistance In Victoria, a victim of violent crime can apply to be included on the Victims Register.
 The victim may then be provided with information concerning the offender, such as the length of their sentence and the likely date of their release from imprisonment.
-A person included on the victims register may make a submission to the Adult Parole Board about the effect of the offender's potential release on them as the victim of the offender's crime.
+A person included on the victims register may make effect of the offender's potential release on them as the victim of the offender's crime.
 The Board must consider this submission when determining whether to place the offender on parole.

-more than \$36 billion a year (this was estimated in 2013-14).
+to victims, security, insurance and household precautions as well as the identification, investigation, prosecution and prevention of crime.
+Crime can also harm the economy through the erosion of public confidence.
+According to the Australian Criminal Intelligence Commission, the cost of serious and organised crime to Australia is more than \$36 billion a year (this was estimated in 2013-14).
 A report by the Australian Institute of Criminology in 2011 found that the estimated cost of crime to the Australian economy for 2011 was \$47.5 billion or 3.4 per cent of national GDP.